tluyben/gopilot/README.md

 ## How It Works

+1. The tool checks if the installed Go version is 1.21 or higher.
-1. The tool generates a new branch name based on your prompt.
+2. It generates a new branch name based on your prompt.
-2. It creates and checks out the new branch.
+3. It creates and checks out the new branch.
-3. It uses the OpenAI API to generate code changes based on your prompt and the current project files.
+4. It uses the OpenAI API to generate code changes based on your prompt and the current project files.
-4. The changes are applied to the project files.
+5. The changes are applied to the project files.
-5. Dependencies are updated if necessary (go.mod is synced with imports).
+6. Dependencies are updated if necessary (go.mod is synced with imports).
+7. Go files are formatted using goimports.
-6. The project is built using `make build`.
+8. The project is built using `make build`.
-7. If the build succeeds, changes are committed with an AI-generated commit message.
+9. If the build succeeds, changes are committed with an AI-generated commit message.

 ## Contributing